-R. E. Fitch, R. N. Cobb, and D. Waite spent many arduous hours of field work during the 5-year study. hatchery section personnel were involved in rearing and transporting tiger muskellunge fingerlings.
+R. E. Fitch, R. N. Cobb, and D. Waite spent many arduous hours of field work during the 5-year study.
+Many hatchery section personnel were involved in rearing and transporting tiger muskellunge fingerlings.
 Gale Jamsen of the Lansing staff was instrumental in formulating and implementing the mail census questionnaire and in collecting analyzing the resulting data.
-District fisheries biologists always responded to my requests for muskellunge harvest estimates and evaluations of tiger muskellunge lakes.
-J. R. Ryckman and staff analyzed the J. C. Schneider and W. creel census data.
-C. Latta critically reviewed the manuscript.
+District fisheries and biologists always responded to my requests for tiger muskellunge harvest estimates and evaluations of tiger muskellunge lakes.
+J. R. Ryckman and staff analyzed the creel census data.
+J. C. Schneider and W. C. Latta critically reviewed the manuscript.
 Typists were B. Gould and G. Zurek.